wonderbird/experiment-with-prometheus-k8s/README.md

 ### Have prometheus scrape the blackbox exporter endpoint using a ServiceMonitor

+Double check whether blackbox probing has made it into Prometheus in the mean time: [Github: **WIP** BlackboxMonitor #2832](https://github.com/coreos/prometheus-operator/pull/2832).

 ### Establish Security

 * Remove redundant values from the *-values.yaml files. "redundant" means: values which have just been copy-pasted from the values.yaml file of the original helm chart.